 |15 or less||3||$9,000|

 Providers who meet certain verifiable criteria may be eligible to receive an additional “add-on” amount on top of their program amount and workforce amount.
 These verifiable add-on amounts are stackable, and each add $10,000 to the total grant amount.

-- Waiting in the queue for data collection as a result of COVID
+Providers who were in the queue for data collection as of 5/12/2021.

 How does a provider apply for a grant?

 Providers will log into the WA Compass Provider Portal, navigate to the Grant Information tab, select Current Grants, and select the DCYF Child Care Stabilization Grant application.
 The provider will answer a series of questions and then submit the application.

 If you are an FFN provider, learn how to apply on the FFN Stabilization Grant webpage.

 DCYF Child Care Stabilization Grant Application Step-by-Step Guide